KnpLabs/KnpUserBundle/Resources/doc/index.md

     firewalls:
         main:
-            pattern: .*
+            pattern: ^/
             form_login:
                 provider: fos_userbundle
             logout:       true
             anonymous:    true

+    access_control:
+        - { path: ^/login$, role: IS_AUTHENTICATED_ANONYMOUSLY }
+        - { path: ^/register, role: IS_AUTHENTICATED_ANONYMOUSLY }
+        - { path: ^/resetting, role: IS_AUTHENTICATED_ANONYMOUSLY }
+        - { path: ^/admin/, role: ROLE_ADMIN }

+    role_hierarchy:
+        ROLE_ADMIN:       ROLE_USER
+        ROLE_SUPER_ADMIN:  ROLE_ADMIN
 ```

-Let's quickly go over the configuration above.
-First, under the `providers` section,
-you have created a new user provider with the id of `fos_userbundle`.
-This
-is simply the name used to identify this provider throughout the rest of the configuration
-file.
-By specifying `id: fos_user.user_manager`, you have told the Symfony2 framework
-to use the service configured in the Dependency Injection Container (DIC) with the id of
+Under the `providers` section, you are making the bundle's packaged user provider
-`fos_user.user_manager` as the actual object instance to perform the duties of the user
+service available via the alias `fos_userbundle`.
+The id of the bundle's user
-provider.
-These duties include loading a user from the datastore, etc.
+provider service is `fos_user.user_manager`.

-Now that we have declared our new user provider, lets examine the `firewalls` section.
+Now that you have declared the FOSUserBundle user provider, lets examine the
+`firewalls` section.
 Here we have declared a firewall named `main`.
+By
-By specifying `form_login`, you have told
+specifying `form_login`, you have told the Symfony framework that any time a
-the Symfony2 framework that any time a request is made to this firewall that leads to
+request is made to this firewall that leads to the user needing to authenticate
-the user needeing to authenticate himself, the user will be redirected to a form where he
+himself, the user will be redirected to a form where he will be able to enter
-will be able to enter his credentials.
-It should come as no surprise then that you have
+his credentials.
+It should come as no surprise then that you have specified
-specified the user provider we declared earlier as the provider for the firewall to use
+the user provider we declared earlier as the provider for the firewall to use as
-as part of the authentication process.
+part of the authentication process.

-In order to actually secure a routing pattern you must configure the `access_control`
-section of the security configuration.
-Please see the section titled
-`Verbose Security Configuration` at the bottom of this document for examples.
+The `access_control` section is where you specify the credentials necessary for
+users trying to access specific parts of your application.
+The bundle requires
+that the login form and all the routes used to create a user and reset the password
+be available to unauthenticated users but use the same firewall as
+the pages you want to secure with the bundle.
+This is why you have specified that
+the any request matching the `/login` pattern or starting with `/register` or
+`/resetting` have been made available to anonymouse users.
+You have also specified
+that any request beginning with `/admin` will require a user to have the
+`ROLE_ADMIN` role.

 For more information on configuring the `security.yml` file please read the Symfony2
 security component [documentation](http://symfony.com/doc/current/book/security.html).